openbmc/openbmc/poky/documentation/ref-manual/variables.rst

          functionality, such as kernel modules.
 It is up to you to add packages with the :term:`IMAGE_INSTALL` variable.

-      Support for this variable exists only when using the IPK and RPM packaging backend.
-Support does not exist for DEB.
+      This variable is only supported when using the IPK and RPM packaging backends.
+DEB is not supported.

       See the :term:`BAD_RECOMMENDATIONS` and
       the :term:`PACKAGE_EXCLUDE` variables for